wcfrobert/wcfrobert.github.io/_posts/2024-12-07-tea-journal.md

 tags: blog
 ---

 As a kid, I have fond memories of my parents taking me to dim sum on weekends.
 I love dim sum to death!
-One thing I could not understand, however, was their insistence on ordering Pu'er or chrysanthemum tea to pair with the assortment of culinary masterpieces.
+One thing I could not understand, however, was their insistence on ordering Pu'er or chrysanthemum tea to pair with the assortment of culinary delights.
 It puzzled me.
 Why would anyone drink this hot leaf water over the objectively superior iced water or Sprite?
 Back then, if you had asked me what type of tea I enjoyed, you'd be wasting your time.
 I only knew green, black, and the weird herbal ones that reminded me of perfume.

 It all started with bubble tea.
 Of course I had heard of boba before, but I became absolutely obsessed in 2015, and it inflicted notable damage on my weight and diet plans.
 It became especially bad once I started working and had more disposable income.
 By 2021, I had tried most if not all of the notable bubble tea shops in the Bay Area.
 I had enough wherewithal to stop eventually.
 None of my pants fit me anymore, and it's quite demoralizing to go shopping for new pants.
 Despite its deleterious effects on my health, bubble tea became a gateway drug for real tea: the ones with better quality, more subtle flavors, and infinitely less sugar.